lenguyen111/hnguyen/README.md

 ⭐️ **If you like my work, please consider giving a star to my repositories!**

 *"Code is like humor.
 When you have to explain it, it's bad." – Cory House*
-*"In coding, as in anime, the journey is just as important as the destination!" – VHMing*
+*"In coding, as in anime, the journey is just as important as the destination!" – Hnguyen*

 </div>